China’s Xi at Saudi palace to meet royals on Mideast trip

 He also noted that the Gulf Cooperation Council countries, which include Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates, serve as “an energy tank for world economy.”
 China, the world’s largest crude oil importer, relies heavily on Saudi oil, paying tens of billions of dollars annually to the kingdom.

 Saudi state media released silent video of Xi and Prince Mohammed meeting at the palace, with a large picture of King Salman hanging in the background.
-It wasn’t immediately clear where the 86-year-old monarch was.
+Another video showed Xi later talking with the 86-year-old monarch and signing documents alongside him.
+Many of the Saudi officials wore facemasks in that meeting.

 Gulf Arab states are trying to recalibrate their foreign policy as the United States turns its attention elsewhere in the world.